Technology integration: WebQuests

 WebQuests are student-centered, web-based curricular units that are interactive and use Internet resources.
 The purpose of a webQuest is to use information on the web to support the instruction taught in the classroom.
 A webQuest consists of an introduction, a task (or final project that students complete at the end of the webQuest), processes (or instructional activities), web-based resources, evaluation of learning, reflection about learning, and a conclusion.

 WISE

 The Web-based Inquiry Science Environment (WISE) provides a platform for creating inquiry science projects for middle school and high school students using evidence and resources from the Web.
-Funded by the U.S. National Science Foundation, WISE has been developed at the University of California, Berkeley from 1996 until the present.
+Funded by the U.S. National Science Foundation, WISE has been developed at the University of California, Berkeley since 1996.
 WISE inquiry projects include diverse elements such as online discussions, data collection, drawing, argument creation, resource sharing, concept mapping and other built-in tools, as well as links to relevant web resources.
-It is the research-focused, open-source inquiry-based learning management system that includes the student- learning environment project authoring environment, grading tool, and tool and user/ course/ content management tools.
+It is a research-focused, open-source inquiry-based learning management system that includes the student-learning environment project authoring environment, grading tool, and user/ course/ content management tools.